RubixML/ML/docs/extracting-data.md

 mean,furry,loner,-1.5,monster
 ```

 Rubix ML provides the [CSV](extractors/csv.md) extractor to help import data from the CSV format and can be used in conjunction with a Dataset's `fromIterator()` method to new up a dataset object.
-One disadvantage of CSV is that type information cannot be inferred from the format and thus all data is imported as categorical (strings) by default.
-However, we also provide the [Numeric String Converter](transformers/numeric-string-converter.md) to handle transforming the data into the proper format after the dataset has been extracted from the CSV format.
+In the example below, we'll use the CSV extractor to instantiate a [Labeled](datasets/labeled.md) dataset and then convert the data to the proper format using the [Numeric String Converter](transformers/numeric-string-converter.md).

 **Example**